particle-iot/docs/src/content/getting-started/logic-ledger/data-transformation.md

 ## Logic block

-Follow the instructions in [Logic](/getting-started/logic-ledger/logic/) for creating a logic block triggered by an event.
+Follow the instructions in [Logic](/getting-started/logic-ledger/logic/) for creating an **Event triggered function**.
+Logic beta can only be used with your developer sandbox (not organizations) and with product devices.

 The following table shows how the data published from the device is converted into the Geolocation API format.
 Note how much longer then API key names are, especially since the array elements keys are repeated for each access point found.